The Categories of Lubin-Tate and Drinfeld Bundles: Introduction

 to the analogously defined full subcategory $\VectCon^G(\Omega)_{G^0\text{-}\fin}$ of $\VectCon^G(\Omega)$.

-Using some of the results we establish during our proof of Theorem A, we adapt the techniques from \cite{TAY3} to show that $\Psi_H$ is also an equivalence onto $\Vect^G(\Omega)_{G^0\text{-}\fin}$. \begin{theoremB} The functor $\Psi_H$ induces an equivalence of categories
+Using some results we establish relating the infinitesimal action of $G$ and the action of the tangent sheaf on the covering spaces $\sN_m$ (Lemma \ref{lem:groupgeneratestangentsheaf}), we adapt the techniques from \cite{TAY3} to also show that $\Psi_H$ is also an equivalence onto $\Vect^G(\Omega)_{G^0\text{-}\fin}$. \begin{theoremB} The functor $\Psi_H$ induces an equivalence of categories

 \end{theoremB} In particular, this shows that there is an equality of full subcategories

 inside $\Vect^G(\Omega)$, and that the restriction functor

 is an equivalence of categories.